 Use this worksheet to write out your research topic and identify key ideas.

-However, it doesn't search everything that the library owns or subscribes to so you will still need to search other resources to find everything that you need.
+However, OMNI doesn't search everything that the library owns or subscribes to so you will still need to search other resources, such as the subject related databases found below, to find everything that you need.

 - Worldwide Political Science Abstracts